-It is usually best to accept the offer you have initially, and let us work on getting you a better offer.
+We’ll walk you through those choices, even if we weren’t your original agent.
+In most cases, it is usually best to accept the offer now and let us get to work on finding you a better life insurance rate.

-A good example of accepting a rated policy temporarily is for elevated liver enzymes.
-Many times when liver enzymes elevate, it will be due to a temporary issue, exercise or medications.
-It’s a good idea to accept coverage now and replace later as if it’s truly a liver issue, you may end up being uninsurable.
+An excellent example of temporarily accepting a rated policy is for elevated liver enzymes.
+Many times when liver enzymes are elevated, it will be due to a temporary issue, exercise or medications.

 Are table ratings negotiable?